ivan02022000/HCWebKeyGen/README.md

 ![image](https://github.com/user-attachments/assets/086dd538-b27d-4d1c-b056-b4dcd5bc3180)

-7) the window shows the inscription "wait for the code!"
-You needed 2-3 minutes until all the codes are automatically enabled.
+7) You needed 2-3 minutes until all the codes are automatically enabled.
 8) If you exit the window while the code was there, it may not be recorded.
 You can search for it in the browser log (ctrl+shift+J)
 (Some scripts for HC block logs from other scripts.
 So you won't necessarily find these codes there)